Graciela Bustos

 Graciela Bustos is a multi-disciplined immigrant artist from Neiva, Colombia.
 She works with multiple mediums to convey the sense of light and color in its original form.
 She has had multiple exhibits and is in a group called the DIALOGUISTAS, a group consisting of three members that work in Detroit Michigan.

 Biography

 Graciela Bustos is a Colombian multi-media artist that moved to the United States to study.
 She received an Associate in liberal arts in 1998 from Oakland Community College, Michigan and then went to get a B.F.A degree from Eastern Michigan University in 1990 before going to the Center of Creative Studies at Pontiac, Michigan in 1992.

 Artworks

-While known for her mixed media style, her painting, sculpting are her strong points.
+While known for her mixed media style, her painting, sculpting are her strong points, and she also does photography.
 Her works contain colors and pigments that are reminiscent of French Impressionism.
-The versatility of her works is shown in her many solo pieces and in her group efforts with the DIALOGUISTAS.
-She has had multiple exhibitions showcasing her multi media work and is currently working on photography.
+She has worked solo and with the DIALOGUISTAS.
 A lot of her works create a sense of controlled abstract expressionism and reflect a controlled chaos.
 Her amazement by the idea of light and the idea of it illuminating and creating shadows is also a theme that is prominent in her works.